Manhattanville University: Manhattanville Library Rare Book and Manuscripts Room

-The Rare Book and Manuscripts Room preserves both manuscripts and printed materials from the Manhattanville College Library.
+The Rare Book and Manuscripts Room preserves both manuscripts and printed materials from the Manhattanville University Library.
 The rare book collection consists of approximately 2,400 titles that span the history of the book in the United States and Europe.
 Subject fields represented include history, religion, literature, biography, and philosophy.
 The collection also includes other formats such as periodicals, Jewish pamphlets, government documents, maps, and manuscripts.
 Particularly noteworthy are five incunabula, and several bound manuscript volumes.
 The latter include individual collections of psalms and prayers intended as an aid to private devotion, known as the Books of Hours.
 The most notable of these is the Horae Beatae Mariae Virginis, Cum Calendario—also known as the Manhattanville Book of Hours.

 Pius X School of Liturgical Music

 The Pius X School of Liturgical Music was opened in 1916 and closed in 1960.
-It was founded by Justine Ward, who had developed teaching methods for Gregorian chant emulating the techniques of the monks in Solesmes, and by Mother Georgia Stevens, RSCJ, a musician and nun.
+It was founded by Justine Ward, who had developed teaching methods for Gregorian chant emulating the techniques of the monks in Solesmes, and by Georgia Stevens, a musician and nun.
 Faculty over the years included Ward, Achille Bragers and André Mocquereau.
 Thousands of music teachers studied at the school, including Cecilia Clare Bocard and Thomas Mark Liotta.
 The school's namesake was Pope Pius X, a devotee of sacred music who initiated reform of the liturgy in the 20th century.
 In 1959, Richard Rodgers attended a concert on the college's campus as part of research for The Sound of Music.
 In 2010 a Gregorian Chant, held in Pius X Hall, as part of Inauguration festivities for a previous President, saw a packed auditorium of alumni, students, and faculty, continuing on the tradition of the Pius X School of Liturgical Music.

 Student life

-The institution has four residence halls: Founders Hall, Spellman Hall, and two twin buildings (Dammann Hall and Tenney Hall).
-Most of Spellman Hall is used for housing first-year students, while the remainder of Spellman Hall, and all of Founders Hall, Dammann Hall, and Tenney Hall are occupied by upper-class students.
-Founders Hall and Spellman Hall use regular-size rooms, while Dammann Hall and Tenney Hall use suites.
-All four halls, as well as the library and most main buildings, were designed by the architectural firm Eggers & Higgins.
+Housing

+Manhattanville has four three-story residence halls, all located on the east side of the Quad.
+From North to South, they are Founder's Hall, Spellman Hall, Dammann Hall, and Tenney Hall.